legendaryfishwastaken/SonicManiaPlusWebPort/README.md

 >  ![image](https://github.com/burnedpopcorn/SonicManiaPlusWebPort/blob/main/sm%2Bimages/sm%2Bdevmenu.png)

 ### To Run this yourself
-- Get the files from this repo (Code -> Download ZIP or download from the Releases Page)
+- Get the files from this repo (Code -> Download ZIP)
 - Put the files in a web server (Because this was made with Emscripten, it CANNOT be run locally with the file:// protocol, as that results in CORS issues because of Emscripten Limitations)
 - Open RSDKv5.html from within your website (https:// (your domain) /RSDKv5.html)